ORNL/certified/docs/how-to-guides.md

 In order to introduce someone else to your server, you can sign their identity card,

-    certified introduce /home/other_user/etc/certified/0.crt \
+    certified introduce /home/other_user/etc/certified/id.crt \
               --scope user \
               --config $HOME/etc/certified \
               >/home/other_user/etc/certified/0/$USER.crt

 Of course, UNIX permissions don't allow doing this directly, but the basic idea is the same.
-Both the other user's `0.crt` file and your returned signature (`crt` file) are public documents, and can be exchanged in the open -- for example by email or via posting to github.
+Both the other user's `id.crt` file and your returned signature (`crt` file) are public documents, and can be exchanged in the open -- for example by email or via posting to github.

 That user must also setup your server as a trusted service,

-    cp $VIRTUAL_ENV/etc/certified/0.crt \
+    cp $VIRTUAL_ENV/etc/certified/id.crt \
        $HOME/etc/certified/trusted_servers/service_name.crt

 When that user wants to access the microservice at `$VIRTUAL_ENV`,